 You can create an encrypted disk image from your specified folder directly.
 Follow our simple 5-steps process to encrypt your folder easily in minutes.

-Recommended Reading: How To Encrypt USB Flash Drive
+How to Encrypt USB Flash Drive With TrueCrypt

 And that’s it!
 A password-protected .dmg file will be created based on the folder you selected.Larger folders may take longer to encrypt.
 Once that is done, you can delete the original folder.